SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Method

 \subsection{Overview}

 \textbf{Problem Formulation.} We formulate long-horizon, action-conditioned video generation as a Markov Decision Process (MDP) defined by the tuple $\mathcal{T} = \langle g, \mathcal{S}, \mathcal{V} \rangle$.
-Given a global goal $g$, the objective is to synthesize a coherent video trajectory $\mathcal{V} = \{v_1, \dots, v_T\}$ guided by a sequence of structured steps $\mathcal{S} = \{s_1, \dots, s_T\}$.
-At each timestep $t$, the system jointly generates the plan $s_t$ and video segment $v_t$ conditioned on historical context, maximizing cumulative rewards that reflect action completion and temporal coherence.
+Given a global goal $g$, the system determines structured action steps $\mathcal{S} = \{s_1, \dots, s_T\}$ that guide the synthesis of a coherent video trajectory $\mathcal{V} = \{v_1, \dots, v_T\}$ to accomplish the specified goal.
+At each timestep $t$, the framework jointly generates the plan $s_t$ and the video segment $v_t$ conditioned on the historical context, maximizing the cumulative rewards reflecting action completion and goal achievement.

-\textbf{Overall Framework.} To ensure long-term consistency and controllability, we propose a hierarchical, closed-loop framework (Fig.~\ref{fig:pipeline}) that operates \textbf{iteratively}: \textbf{(1)} a \textbf{PlanAgent} ($\pi_{\text{plan}}$), serving as the high-level policy, employs CoT reasoning to decompose the global goal $g$ into structured atomic plans $s_t$; \textbf{(2)} a \textbf{World Model} ($\pi_{\text{wm}}$) functions as the execution policy, synthesizing video segments $v_t$ conditioned on the plan $s_t$ and context memory $\mathcal{M}_{t-1}$; \textbf{(3)} a \textbf{CriticAgent} ($\mathcal{C}$) evaluates action-video alignment via a reward $r_t = \mathcal{C}(v_t, s_t)$, triggering a feedback loop for refinement upon detecting failures; \textbf{(4)} \textbf{World Memory} accumulates successful transitions as $\mathcal{M}_t = \mathcal{M}_{t-1} \cup \{(s_t, v_t)\}$ to maintain global coherence.
-Collectively, this cycle instantiates a \textbf{\emph{think--act--reflect}} loop, advancing beyond one-shot generation toward a robust plan-and-verify formulation.
+\textbf{Overall Framework.} To ensure long-term consistency and controllability, we propose a hierarchical, closed-loop framework in Fig.~\ref{fig:pipeline}(a) that operates iteratively: \textbf{(1)} a \textbf{PlanAgent} ($\pi_{\text{plan}}$), serving as the high-level policy, employs CoT reasoning to decompose global goal $g$ into structured atomic plans $s_t$; \textbf{(2)} a \textbf{VideoGenerator} ($\pi_{\text{gen}}$) functions as the execution policy, synthesizing video segments $v_t$ conditioned on the plan $s_t$ and context memory $\mathcal{M}_{t-1}$; \textbf{(3)} a \textbf{CriticAgent} ($\mathcal{C}$) evaluates the action-video alignment via reward $r_t = \mathcal{C}(v_t, s_t)$, triggering refinement feedback upon detecting failures; and \textbf{(4)} \textbf{ContextMemory} accumulates successful action-video transitions as $\mathcal{M}_t = \mathcal{M}_{t-1} \cup \{(s_t, v_t)\}$ to preserve global coherence.
+Collectively, this cycle instantiates a \textbf{\emph{think-act-reflect}} loop (detailed in Fig.~\ref{fig:framework}), advancing beyond single-shot generation toward a robust plan-generate-verify formulation.